mozilla-cordova/mozilla-cordova.github.io/pages/01-getting-started.md

 $ cd ..
 {% endhighlight %}

-The executable Cordova script is located at `cordova-cli/bin/cordova`.
-From now on this is the executable we'll use for all our Cordova command line needs.
-You can add it to your `PATH` if you want; I'll use the relative path for clarity.
+The executable `cordova` script is located at `cordova-cli/bin/cordova`.
+This is the executable we'll use for all our Cordova command line needs from now on.
+You can add it to your `PATH` if you want, but I'll use the relative path for clarity.

 ### cordova-firefoxos

-Next, let's clone the Firefox OS platform bits from the `cordova-firefoxos` repository:
+Next, let's clone the Firefox OS platform bits from the `cordova-firefoxos` repository.
+Change to the directory where you store your code, and run:

 {% highlight bash %}
 $ git clone https://github.com/apache/cordova-firefoxos.git
 {% endhighlight %}

+You don't need to run `npm install` on this newly cloned repository to install dependencies for `cordova-firefoxos`, because they're already part of the repository.

+### Creating an app

-No need to install dependencies for `cordova-firefoxos`, they're already part of the repository.
-We can now create a new Cordova app by running `cordova create`.
-Let's create the app in `myapp` folder, giving it the even more original project name of `io.myapp` and naming it `myapp`.
-Just run this:
+We can now create a Cordova app by running `cordova create`.
+Move to your projects directory, and then run the following to create the app in a new `myapp` folder, giving it the even more original project name of `io.myapp` and naming it `myapp`:

 {% highlight bash %}
 $ cordova-cli/bin/cordova create myapp io.myapp "My Cordova app"
 $ cd myapp
 {% endhighlight %}

-There's a little trick to tell Cordova to use the local `cordova-firefoxos` platform code we just downloaded.
-In your project directory (`myapp` in our case), create a folder called `.cordova`, and a file named `config.json` with the following contents:
+We need to use a little trick to let Cordova know that it should use the local `cordova-firefoxos` when working with our newly created app:

+In your project directory (i.e. `myapp`), create a folder called `.cordova`, and inside it create a file named `config.json` with the following contents:

 {% highlight json %}
 {